 But don’t let the odds scare you away from taking the risk.
 The best defense is to be aware of the risk and put steps in place to avoid becoming a statistic.
 The first step in avoiding becoming a part of statistics is to look at some of the reasons why other companies have failed and put processes in place to avoid those same missteps.

 - Cash Flow – you have heard it said to the point where hearing it again will make you sick – cash flow is the lifeblood of the company.
 Go ahead get sick, get over it and learn to embrace it.
 Without cash flow, the oxygen to the brain of the business is cut off.
 The business will suffer – and your startup will help support the statistic shared earlier.
 Construct-Ed has a great course on cash flow.
 Philip Campbell is a contributing instructor for Construct-Ed and has developed a course – Understanding Your Cash Flow – In Less Than 10 Minutes.

 - Lack of Work – the one thing that plagues contractors is the lack of work opportunities.
 Most contractors start out working for close family and friends.
 They build their reputation and grow their businesses slowly over time.
 In order to be successful, contractors have to learn how to generate work opportunities.
 This is directly associated with the cash flow of the company.
 Without work flow there is no cash flow.
-Construct-Ed has some great sales and marketing courses offered through our instructors including Visible Builder, Be The Pro and Chelsea Welsh.

 The name of the game in the construction industry is to deliver a good product for a fair price.
 Contractors who are looking to add value to their clients by delivering a great product or installation will find success.
 Construct-Ed looks to add value to its members by teaching them how to build better businesses and companies.
 Whether you are an independent contractor or you are leading a growing company, our courses can help you accomplish your goals!